 Fossli Provincial Park

-No matter which way you get there, this undeveloped park is most definitely worth the trek!
+No matter how you get there, this undeveloped park is worth the trek!

 A Bit of History

 The 130-acres of land was donated to the province for parkland in 1974 by Helen and Armour Ford.
 Helen Ford had inherited the property from her father, who in turn had purchased it from an early settler, Mr. Faber.

 Mr. Faber had named the area Fossli after a village in Eidfjord, Norway.
 Fossli also means “waterfall in the valley”.
 And there are several within the park boundaries.

 Tips & Highlights of Fossli Park